 Want to learn more about accounting for acquisitions?
 Mergers and acquisitions have always been part of the history of corporate America.
 Now, more than ever, the merger and acquisition market stands poised to help organizations navigate through the economic uncertainty caused by the effects of COVID-19.

 Despite fluctuating market conditions due to COVID-19, there is never a wrong time to begin preparing for an eventual sale.
 Merger and acquisition activity is important to consider, regardless of the size or industry of your organization.
-Buyers are looking for management who know what they’re doing and defendable growth projections.
-You can easily have these, regardless of your size.
+Buyers are looking for management teams who know what they’re doing and have defendable growth projections, and these are two things you can always focus on.

 Middle market deal prices are often traded based on adjusted EBITDA.
 Adjusted EBITDA is a term used in transactions to identify unusual and non-recurring events that have impacted EBITDA.
 For example, the seller may have certain discretionary expenses, relatives on the payroll, non-recurring incentive income or accounting policy differences during the periods being analyzed.

 Additionally, current accounting policy elections could impact the analysis of historical EBITDA should the new owner require, or desire, policy changes after purchase.
 One example could be whether the new owner will elect FIFO vs. LIFO as an inventory method.
 If the desired inventory method of the buyer is different than what the seller is currently using, adjustments should be made in calculating adjusted EBITDA so that the buyer can make an informed decision.

 COVID-19 adds another layer to the adjusted EBITDA conversation.
 With the potential for lost revenues due to COVID-19, many organizations will be searching for ways to counteract revenue declines in their financials for upcoming quarters.
 In other instances, revenue saw spikes and accelerated a change in consumer behavior; however, some buyers are skeptical of these revenue abnormalities and shifts as they are uncertain if they can be repeated on an ongoing basis.
 Either way, many in the merger and acquisition profession are questioning whether these type of COVID-19 based calculations will be fully accepted as EBITDA adjustments.